 Our responsibility is to express an opinion on these Standalone Ind AS FinancialStatements based on our audit.

 We have taken into account the provisions of the Act the accounting and auditingstandards and matters which are required to be included in the audit report under theprovisions of the Act and the Rules made there under.

 We conducted our audit in accordance with the Standards on Auditing specified underSection 143(10) of the Act.
-Those Standards require that we comply with ethicalrequirements and plan and perform the audit to obtain reasonable assurance about whetherthe standalone financial statements are free from material misstatement.
+Those Standards require that we comply with ethicalrequirements and plan and perform the audit to obtain reasonable assurance about whetherthe Standalone Ind AS Financial Statements are free from material misstatement.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our qualified audit opinion on the standalone financial statements.
+We believe that the audit evidence we have obtained is sufficientandappropriatetoprovide qualifiedaudit opinion basisforour on the Standalone Ind ASFinancial Statements.

-In our opinion and to the best of our information and according to the explanationsgiven to us except for the possible effects of the matter described in the Basis forQualified Opinion paragraph the aforesaid standalone financial statements give theinformation required by the Act in the manner so required and give a true and fair view inconformity with the accounting principles generally accepted in India of the state ofaffairs of the Company as at March 31 2016 its profit and its cash flows for the yearended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us except for the possible effects of the matters described in the Basis forQualified Opinion paragraph the aforesaid Standalone Ind AS Financial Statements give theinformation required by the Act in the manner so required and give a true and fair view inconformity with the accounting principles generally accepted in India including the IndAS of the state of affairs (financial position) of the Company as at 31st March 2017its loss (financial performance including other comprehensive income) its cash flows andchanges in equity for the year ended on that date.